codas-hep/codas-hep.github.io/content/pages/index.md

 Summary: Computational and Data Science Training for High Energy Physics
 Template: homepage

-#### The seventh school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) took place on 21-25 July, 2025, at Princeton University.
+#### The eighth school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) will take place on 13-17 July, 2026, at Princeton University.
 <!--
 Applications are now being accepted.
 -->